 • Decanter: 98 points, highlighting its “incredible finesse, with tannins that glide across the palate.”

 The final blend is 94% Cabernet Sauvignon, 5% Merlot, and 1% Petit Verdot, a composition that leans more heavily on Cabernet than usual, reinforcing its backbone and longevity.
 Tasting notes consistently point to aromas of blackcurrant, graphite, cedar, and violets, supported by a cool mineral edge that comes from Lafite’s unique terroir.
+You can read more about how shifting growing seasons are reshaping these profiles in our guide to climate change and fine wine investments.

-What makes 2019 special is its balance — it delivers the density and depth of vintages like 2010 or 2016 but with the freshness and approachability of 2005.
+What makes 2019 special is its balance.
+It delivers the density and depth of vintages like 2010 or 2016 but with the freshness and approachability of 2005.

 Lafite Rothschild 2019 taste and rating